aslikr42069/rick_roll_pulseaudio/README.md

 cd rick_roll_pulseaudio
 make
 ```
-then run ./play if you want to play
+then run ./play if you want to play the audio